KonuTech/gfk_ml_ops_data_analyst/README.md

 **Bias Mitigation**

-> Some common corrections that may be applied are
+> "Some common corrections that may be applied are
 > as follows:
 >  1. Removal of the class variable from the feature set.
       > For example, restricted characteristics such as gender,